Goodbye, Farewell and Amen: Plot

-Hawkeye's treatment progresses and he reveals the woman on the bus had actually smothered her own baby.
-Hawkeye vents anger on Sidney for making him remember the true nature of the incident.
+Hawkeye's treatment progresses, and he eventually realizes that the woman on the bus had actually smothered her baby to prevent being heard by the enemy patrol, not a chicken as Hawkeye had initially thought in a false memory.
+He breaks down at the realization and vents anger on Sidney for making him remember the true nature of the incident.
 Sidney explains it is necessary for his recovery and returns Hawkeye to duty.
 B.J. meanwhile is offered a chance to fly out in time for his daughter's birthday and leaves.
 Hawkeye returns to find B.J. left without a farewell, as Trapper John had earlier in the series.
-When the mortar fire intensifies, Hawkeye impulsively drives the tank into the camp garbage dump, prompting concern from the others.
-Sidney Freedman is asked to return to follow up.
+When the mortar fire intensifies, Hawkeye impulsively drives the tank into a garbage dump to draw fire away from the camp, raising renewed concerns about his mental health and prompting Sidney to return to check on him.

 A nearby forest fire causes the camp to relocate.
-A helicopter bringing B.J.'s replacement arrives, and it is revealed to be Hunnicutt himself, who travelled to Guam before he was sent back to Korea.
+A helicopter bringing B.J.'s replacement arrives, and it is revealed to be Hunnicutt himself, who had made it to Guam before being sent back to Korea.
 He celebrates his daughter's birthday at a party for orphaned refugee children.
-Hawkeye is unable to watch the party due to his experiences, and discusses his postwar future with Sidney, fearing he can no longer be around children.
-When Hawkeye finds he is able to operate on an injured young girl, Sidney leaves the 4077th with Hawkeye's thanks.
+Hawkeye is unable to watch the party due to his experiences, and discusses his postwar future with Sidney, fearing he can no longer be around children without being reminded of his recent trauma.
+When Hawkeye finds he can operate on an injured young girl, Sidney leaves the 4077th with Hawkeye's thanks.

-Charles's musicians leave camp as part of a prisoner exchange, playing Mozart Clarinet as they depart.
+Charles's musicians leave camp as part of a prisoner exchange, playing Mozart Clarinet Quintet as they depart.
 The ceasefire is announced ending hostilities in the war.
-The 4077 returns to its camp site with wounded soldiers continuing to arrive in the last hours of the war.
-Winchester discovers one of the musicians has been brought in dead and that the others have been killed.
-Dazed, he returns to The Swamp and tries to listen to the Mozart recording he used to teach the musicians but finds it no longer brings him joy and smashes it in anger.
+The 4077 returns to its campsite with wounded soldiers continuing to arrive in the last hours of the war.
+Winchester is shocked to find the body of one of the musicians among the wounded - he had died en route to the camp, and the others had been killed outright.
+Dazed, Winchester returns to The Swamp and tries to listen to the Mozart piece he'd taught the musicians but soon smashes the record in anger.